Physics student using telescope data to find the origins of exoplanets

-The famed Kepler telescope, used for recording stars’ brightness over time, also records the brightness when an exoplanet passes in front of a star to block its light.
+The famed Kepler telescope, used for recording stars’ brightness over time, also records a dip in the brightness when an exoplanet passes in front of a star and blocks some of its light.
 By studying this variation in brightness, Myers and Barnes record this variation over time and apply a mathematical technique to collect new measurements.

-Deltascuit shows the surface of a variable star whose surface pulses and ripples in a wave-like pattern.
+The surface of a Delta Scuti variable star pulses and ripples in a wave-like pattern.
 These pulsations cause the brightness of the star to go up and down over time.

 An image of Titan, Saturn's largest moon, taken by the Cassini spacecraft.
 This image is of the north pole of Titan, the region with methane lakes.